- What is Osteoarthritis?

 - Who can help me?

 The most important thing to remember when you're suffering from any form of arthritis is that you're not alone.
 There are other people who have encountered the same issues as you and more importantly have not let it hold them back.
-Likewise there are numerous resources, organisations and meetings bringing together to discuss the condition and look at ways to effectively manage it.
+Likewise there are numerous resources, organisations and meetings bringing together sufferers and professionals to discuss the condition and look at ways to effectively manage it.

 We've pulled together a number of event resources from leading charities and organisations into one page to help make your search for a local event even easier:

 - Arthritis Research UK

 Arthritis Research UK Events & Activities

 Arthritis Research UK runs a variety of fundraising events and has something for everyone, from running a marathon to dog sledding challenges and even trekking to Everest base camp.